TheBodger/MMM-ChartProvider-JSON/README.md

   "params": [
     {
-      "subject": "the name of the key in the input JSON that will provide the value for the NDTF subject", "object": "the name of the key in the input JSON that will provide the value for the NDTF object", "value": "the name of the key in the input JSON that will provide the value for the NDTF value",
+      "subject": "the name of the key in the input JSON that will provide the value for the NDTF subject", "object": "the value for the NDTF object, this is not colelcted from the input JSON feed", "value": "the name of the key in the input JSON that will provide the value for the NDTF value",

     }